radius-project/docs/docs/content/getting-started/quickstarts/quickstart-recipe/index.md

    rad recipe register aws -e default  --template-path radius.azurecr.io/recipes/rediscaches/aws:1.0 --link-type Applications.Link/redisCaches
    ```

-   Update the recipe name to `redis-aws` to use the Amazon MemoryDB for Redis and pass the eksClusterName as parameter to the recipe.
+   Update the recipe name to `redis-aws` to use the Amazon MemoryDB for Redis and pass the `eksClusterName` as parameter to the recipe.

+   > Note: Passing the `eksClusterName` during the registration of the Recipe is a temporary additional step as Radius builds up AWS support.

    ```bicep
    resource db 'Applications.Link/redisCaches@2022-03-15-privatepreview' = {